platformparis/directus-k8s/README.md

 # Directus deployment on kubernetes from docker-compose.yml and custom Dockerfile

-This docker image is customized with the spatialite extension and a patch fixing this issue: https://github.com/directus/directus/issues/17002
+The docker directus image is customized with the spatialite extension and a patch fixing this issue: https://github.com/directus/directus/issues/17002

-Docker image name:
+Custom directus docker image name: ghcr.io/noops-land/directus-k8s:latest
-ghcr.io/noops-land/directus-k8s:latest

 ## Local development on macOS